IUBH-Webanwendungen/jsf-jpa-webapp/README.md

  [simple-jpa-app](https://github.com/IUBH-Webanwendungen/simple-jpa-app)
  and [jsf-webapp](https://github.com/IUBH-Webanwendungen/jsf-webapp), itself
  an enrichment of  [How to configure JSF in Tomcat](https://www.byteslounge.com/tutorials/how-to-configure-jsf-in-tomcat-example) by Gonçalo Marques by Paul Libbrecht and uses two version of [a](https://openclipart.org/detail/323008/are-you-lucky-typography) picture by j4p4n of OpenCliparts.
+ Thanks to suggestions by [Tim Irrgang](https://github.com/designexe/) and the other participants to the tutorial hours.

  It is available under [Apache Public License](LICENSE.txt): Feel free to copy, change, and redistribute it!